-- Te Ao Māori: We seek to ensure that data sovereignty principles underpin all AI initiatives, recognising Tangata whenua as kaitiaki (guardians) of their own data and fostering oranga (health and well-being) through equitable tax processes. - Inclusivity & Diversity: Ensuring our AI strategy at Inland Revenue prioritises accessibility and inclusiveness for all our customers and workforce is key in delivering a diverse, equitable, and representative service that aligns with the principle of manaakitanga in Te Pou o Te Tangata.
+- Value Drivers: We aim to leverage AI to enhance efficiency, decision-making, and service delivery, refocusing our resources on higher-value innovations for improved customer outcomes. - Te Ao Māori: We seek to ensure that data sovereignty principles underpin all AI initiatives, recognising Tangata whenua as kaitiaki (guardians) of their own data and fostering oranga (health and well-being) through equitable tax processes. - Inclusivity & Diversity: Ensuring our AI strategy at Inland Revenue prioritises accessibility and inclusiveness for all our customers and workforce is key in delivering a diverse, equitable, and representative service that aligns with the principle of manaakitanga in Te Pou o Te Tangata.